-- ➤ It's up to Group VRM in KBC (more specifically Value and Capital Management division) to propose a uniform group-wide liquidity risk management framework (policies, roles & responsibilities, measures, limits); - Value and Capital Management division also continuously monitors and frequently reports KBC Group liquidity risk to the responsible group committees; - > Group ALCO delegated the day-to-day monitoring of the group-wide operational liquidity position to Global Treasury: - o It manages the long term wholesale funding of the KBC Group centrally; - A major part of the liquid collateral in the group is managed at the repo desk in Brussels.
+- It's up to Group VRM in KBC to propose a uniform group-wide liquidity risk management framework (policies, roles & responsibilities, measures, limits); - Group VRM also continuously monitors and frequently reports KBC Group liquidity risk to the responsible group committees; - > Group ALCO delegated the day-to-day monitoring of the group-wide operational liquidity position to Global Treasury: - It manages the long term wholesale funding of the KBC Group centrally; - A major part of the liquid collateral in the group is managed at the repo desk in Brussels.
 More specifically, KBC Bank Group has a vast amount of liquid government bonds which can easily be sold in the market, repo-ed or pledged with the central bank in order to support the other entities in case of a liquidity problem; - The insight in the operational liquidity position is improved by making use of an information report which is delivered by the entities to the Global Treasury on a daily basis.
-This report contains both quantitative (liquidity position and gap for the next week, overview of available marketable assets, etc) and qualitative elements (ad hoc events, borrowing capacity with other banks, etc.). - o It plays a central role in the contingency liquidity planning and crisis management.
+This report contains both quantitative (liquidity position and gap for the next week, overview of available marketable assets, etc.) and qualitative elements (ad hoc events, borrowing capacity with other banks, etc.). - It plays a central role in the contingency liquidity planning and crisis management.